developmentseed/titiler-cmr/README.md

 ## Docker deployment

-You can run the application in a docker container using the [docker-compose.yml](./docker-compose.yml).
+You can run the application in a docker container using the docker-compose.yml file.
 The docker container is configured to read the `EARTHDATA_USERNAME` and `EARTHDATA_PASSWORD` environment variables so make sure set those before starting the docker network.

 ```bash